Awais-Ansarii/ToDo-app/README.md

 ▶ Created Components Folder to optimize the folder structure ▶ Created Todo.js, Form.js compoenent and written their logic ▶ Implemented submit handler functionality
+▶ Implemented functionality of saving & fetching todo data to/from Local-Storage ▶